The family of the late LC G Perham has made a bequest to the New Zealand Antique Arms Association to establish a Service Award in his memory!

 Les Perham was a founder member of the Association and served it in numerous capacities until his tragic death in 1987.
 He was President twice, a keen shooter for many years, a collector of knowledge and note, but is best remembered as the Association’s auctioneer.
 Always willing to Encourage, assist and advise others his enthusiasm for the Association and the pursuance of its objectives remained undiminished.

-The award is a medallion of 50mm diameter, mads of sterling silver.
+The award is a medallion of 50mm diameter, made of sterling silver.
 The obverse is stamped with the Association coat of arms in some relief and the reverse is inscribed ‘FOR LOYAL SERVICE’.
 The medallion will be worn on a neck ribbon in Association colours and will be engraved with the recipient’s name and the date of the award.
 It will be presented to members who have served their Branch or the Association with distinction and takes ·precedence after Life Membership but before Honorary Membership.

 AWARD OF THE MEDALLION